janniksam/SignalR.RequestResponse/README.md

 ###Server logging

-To enable logging, you have to initialize the server with another parameter, which is the logger.
+To enable server logging, you have to initialize the server with another parameter, which is the logger.

 ```
 requestResponseServer.Init(new SimpleRequestHandlerFactory(), myLogger);